StefFrustagli/the-italian-hangman-game/README.md

    - if the letter is correct: "Well done"
 6. User is asked to input another letter.
    - It will be added at the bottom of the info provided.
-   - This will happen seven times, depending on how many attempts the player has.
-   - When the picture is complete, the player loses the game.
-   - It will be displayed in the correct position if the letter is correct.
-   - Until the user completes the word or the attempts are over, the user will be asked to guess again.
+   - If the player has attempts left, they will be asked to guess again.
+7. When the player has zero attempts left, the handman picture is complete and the game is over.
+Display message: "You lost."
+8. If the player guesses all the letters correctly, they win the game.
+Display message: "You won."
-7. If the player loses or wins, a message will ask if they wish to play again.
+9. Both loss and win will prompt a message asking if they want to continue playing.
-8 - User is asked if the want to play again.
-Return to point 3.

 ## Features and game functionalities

-## How to play
+### How to play
 The goal of the game is to identify the words correctly in order to save the little man from execution.
 There are seven possible attempts.
 To simplify guessing, I have identified 3 different categories that the player can select at the beginning of the game.

 ### Existing Features

+### Introduction

-# Introductory nursery rhyme
+#### Introductory nursery rhyme

 *In Italy we play a wordy game so grand,* <br>
 *It is the Hangman game!
 Where letters in the air stand.* <br>